iakshay1/Test-Readme/README.md

 ## RVM:

-1. To install ruby and rails go to <https://rvm.io/>.
+1.To install ruby and rails go to <https://rvm.io/>.

 2.open cmd and type the below command to install ruby and rails.
 ```